 The Arbor School opened in Al Furjan in September 2018.
-Now in its second year of operation, the British Curriculum School has a particular focus on ecological awareness, responsibility and sustainability.
+Now entering its fifth year of operation, the British Curriculum School has a particular focus on ecological awareness, responsibility and sustainability.

-The Arbor School is intended to be a premium all-through school (currently open to Year 7 and growing organically to Year 13) located to the south of Dubai.
-The school is expected to serve families in Al Furjan, Discovery Gardens, and Jebel Ali Village and is within easy reach of Jumeirah Village Triangle, Green Community, Dubai Sports City, the International Media Production Zone, and Dubai Marina.
+The Arbor School is a premium all-through school (opening Year 10 and Year 12 in August 2022) and growing organically to Year 13, located to the south of Dubai.
+The school serves families in Al Furjan, Discovery Gardens, and Jebel Ali Village and is within easy reach of Jumeirah Village Triangle, Green Community, Dubai Sports City, the International Media Production Zone, and Dubai Marina.

-It is the first school in Dubai with a core curriculum focused around ecological education and sustainability, providing its students with "opportunities to plan, collaborate, reflect and make meaningful changes to the world around them."
+The Arbor School offers the British Curriculum, and is also one of the first schools in Dubai to offer a focus on sustainability, providing its students with "opportunities to plan, collaborate, reflect and make meaningful changes to the world around them".

 The Arbor School describes itself as one that was "inspired by an ecologist and taught by a community of passionate educators".